 Land Conversion: We are partnering with Midwestern BioAg to enable the conversion of 34,000 acres of conventional farmland in South Dakota to certified organic acreage.
 Farmers managing the land will plant diverse crop rotations and apply other regenerative agricultural practices to build healthy soil.
 In addition, more than 3,000 acres of new pollinator habitat will be planted.
 When the transition is complete in 2020, the farm will supply organic wheat for Annie’s Mac & Cheese.

 Direct-Farm Products: In 2018 Annie’s partnered with innovative Montana farmers – Casey Bailey and Nate Powell-Palm – to create limited editions of two of our top items, Mac & Cheese and Bunny Grahams, using organic ingredients grown using regenerative practices.
-Through our partnership with Casey and Nate, we are piloting version 1.0 of the General Mills Regenerative Agriculture Scorecard, a user-friendly tool to verify implementation of on-farm management practices as they relate to regenerative principles.
+Through our partnership with Casey and Nate, we are piloting and gathering feedback on version 1.1 of the General Mills Regenerative Agriculture Self Assessment, a user-friendly tool to verify implementation of on-farm management practices as they relate to regenerative principles.

 Verified Regenerative Sourcing: Through its partnership with the Savory Institute, EPIC has helped create the Land to Market Program to connect conscientious companies and consumers to progressive livestock producers having a positive impact on their land through regenerative practices.
 The Land to Market Program will allow consumers to easily identify food that has been sourced from farms verified to increase water, soil and climate health.